Cart

 Super White vs Snow Queen

-Marble Queen's selected and grown for more white get called Super White - and the really white ones are sometimes called Snow Queen or Snow White - but all still the same plant at heart.
 In theory, any whiter Marble Queen could revert, however we own multiples of each, and haven't had it happen yet.
 With that extra variegation they do need more attention to their needs to maintain so much white.
 The very white Queens are definitely not for the faint of heart - you need to be on top of your plant care game for these babes.
-One for a collector with a bit of experience under their sleeves, not for a newbies first plant.
+One for a collector with a bit of experience under their sleeves, not the best pick for a newbie.

 snow queen marble queen with extra white leaves ltl nz